 - Works with: Netflix, Hulu, HBO GO, BBC iPlayer, Showtime, Amazon Prime Video, DAZN, Sling TV, CBS All Access

 - Compatible with: Windows, Android, macOS, iOS, Android TV, Linux, Firefox Chrome, game consoles, routers

 Coming in a close second, ExpressVPN is ideal for gaming.
 It’s super-fast, easy to use, and can even help you choose the fastest server for whatever you’re doing.

-With over 3,000 servers in 94 different countries, there are plenty of options.
+With over 3,000 servers in 90 countries, there are plenty of options.
 Once again, I tested several servers and locations and could play any of my games with minimal lag.

 ExpressVPN offers military-grade encryption, a no-logs policy, and an automatic kill switch.
 With the backing of these security features, you have the assurance that your private info stays out of the hands of cybersnoops and other third parties.